JGCRI/gcam-doc/policies.md

 gcam-version: v5.2
 ---

 One of GCAM's uses is to explore the implications of different future policies.
 There are a number of types of policies that can be easily modeled in GCAM.
 The most common of these are discussed below.
+Additionally, starting with GCAM v5.2, we have provided a `configuration_policy.xml` file to help users set up [emissions policies](#emissions-policies).
+This configuration includes a near-term CO2 price (`spa14_tax.xml`), a long-term CO2 price (`carbon_tax_0.xml`), and a file to link both to CO2 emissions in GCAM (`2025_target_finder.xml`).

 Table Of Contents